-You know, the ones were I’m just on some stairs in jeans and no shirt for no reason other then this: While conventional wisdom implies that the rule is no shirt, no service, the reality is different.
-Empirical evidence suggest that once you are 3% bodyfat, shirts are fully optional; and that not only do you get service without one, that service is younger and hotter.
+You know, the ones were I’m just on some stairs in jeans and no shirt for no reason other than this: While conventional wisdom implies that the rule is no shirt, no service, the reality is different.
+Empirical evidence suggests that once you are 3% bodyfat, shirts are fully optional; and that not only do you get service without one, that service is younger and hotter.

 At least, that is the message I think the photographer was asking me to try to get across.